hitesh-turing/hasky/README.md

                                   Insecure (requires --allow-insecure): sha1, md5
   -t, --text <TEXT>             Text to hash directly -f, --file <FILE>             File to hash (uses chunked reading for efficiency)
+  <FILES>...
+Multiple files to hash in batch mode (automatically parallelized)
-      --allow-insecure          Allow use of insecure algorithms (SHA-1 and MD5) --format <FORMAT>         Output format: hex, base64, or raw (simplified single-line output) --uppercase               Use uppercase letters in hex output (only with --format hex) --json                    Output results as JSON (conflicts with --format) -h, --help                    Print help
+      --allow-insecure          Allow use of insecure algorithms (SHA-1 and MD5) --format <FORMAT>         Output format: hex, base64, or raw (simplified single-line output) --uppercase               Use uppercase letters in hex output (only with --format hex) --json                    Output results as JSON (conflicts with --format) --continue-on-error       Continue processing remaining files even if one fails (batch mode only) -h, --help                    Print help
 ```